 Garlic’s health benefits include antiviral, antibacterial, and antifungal properties.
 It also has anti-inflammatory and pain-relieving properties.
 When eaten, garlic can help boost your immune system and help fight infection.

-Applying garlic topically may help ease the pain of an earache.
-One study with 103 children who had ear pain from middle ear infections, found that naturopathic ear drops containing garlic (Allium sativum) and other herbal ingredients was just as effective in managing ear pain as over-the-counter (OTC) ear drops.
+Applying garlic topically may help ease the pain of an earache. with 103 children who had ear pain from middle ear infections, found that naturopathic ear drops containing garlic (Allium sativum) and other herbal ingredients was just as effective in managing ear pain as over-the-counter (OTC) ear drops.

 A second study on naturopathic ear drops, which had 171 children who had ear pain, found that the ear drops when used on their own may be more effective than anesthetic (numbing) ear drops to treat ear pain in children.

 Eating garlic can help boost your immune system in general, which helps you fight or prevent infections.
 Garlic has been used as a natural remedy for ear issues including earache, ear infection, and tinnitus.
 The following are a couple of ways to use garlic at home in your ears.